chisel/steroids-template/README.md

 ## Server Assets

 Assets can be declared inside `package.json` using the `assets` array.
-Any files inside the array will be copied to the `dist` folder after the server build.
+Any files or directories declared inside the array will be copied to the `dist` folder after the server build.
 Keep in mind that all paths should be relative to the `src` directory.

 ### Assets Example